mstahl/ampere/README.md

     post = Post.where(:title => "BREAKING: Kitties Are Awesome").first

 Ampere query results implement the `Enumerable` module, so all the Enumerable methods you know and love are there.
+These are lazy-evaluative, only making queries to Redis when an object is taken out of the collection.
+Treat them like Arrays, or don't.

 ### Indexes